EmbedJournal/embedjournal/_posts/2013-08-31-cool-c-programming-tricks-for-embedded-software-developers.md

 <pre class="lang:c decode:true">val = ( (val >> 1) | (val << 7) );</pre>

-The <span class="lang:c decode:true  crayon-inline ">val << 7</span>A A is used as I assumed a 8 bit variable is being rotated.
-If you were to rotate a 16 bit value , use <span class="lang:c decode:true  crayon-inline ">val << 15</span>A A instead.
+The <span class="lang:c decode:true  crayon-inline ">val << 7</span> is used as I assumed an 8 bit variable is being rotated.
+If you were to rotate a 16 bit value , use <span class="lang:c decode:true  crayon-inline ">val << 15</span>instead.

 #### Bit Set and Bit Clear in Macro

-In embedded software applications, we have a constant need for setting and clearing bits.
+In embedded software applications, we will always will be setting and clearing bits.
 Some of us feel like using the mask and set/clear strategy each time there is a need to set and clear bits.
 But when working with 32 bit systems (ARM), it is not practical to write masks each time we need to set/clear a single bit.
 That's when functions are written to handle this.
-But having function will occupy memory.
+But having a function will occupy memory.
 A better alternative for this is to have code macros to take care of this at compile time.

 <pre class="lang:c decode:true">#define BitSet ( var, bitnum ) ( (var) |= 1UL << (bitnum) )
 #define BitClr ( var, bitnum ) ( (var) &= ~(1UL << (bitnum) ) )</pre>